seanlowe/obsidian-timelines/docs/content/docs/04_timelines/02_vertical.md

 ---
-weight: 999
+weight: 502
 title: Vertical Timelines
 description: Additional information on Vertical Timelines
 icon: height
-draft: true
+draft: false
-toc: true
+toc: false
 ---

-Using an HTML code block for static rendering
+You can use some HTML code in order to render a statically generated vertical timeline.

-Insert the following HTML comment where a statically rendered timeline should be inserted:
+Insert the following HTML comment where you would like a statically rendered timeline to be inserted:

 ```html
 <!--TIMELINE BEGIN tags='test;now'-->